Pain and suffering is a legal term that applies to the non-economic aspect of a plaintiff’s damages claim in a personal injury case.

 - You actually suffered the damages or are likely to suffer them in the future.

-Juries are not to award you damages that are speculative in nature.
-Therefore, it is important that you are able to establish these damages by a preponderance of the evidence, meaning that it is more likely than not that you suffered the damages.
+Juries are not to award you speculative damages.
+Therefore, you must be able to establish these damages by a preponderance of the evidence, meaning that it is more likely than not that you suffered the damages.

 The proof you present for your pain and suffering damages can be different in every case.
-Some forms of evidence that you may be able to present to establish your pain and suffering may include:
+Some forms of evidence of pain and suffering may include:

 - Pictures that show the severity of your injuries